-- i.
-The School shall obtain and maintain insurance in accordance with the laws of the State. - ii.
+- The School shall obtain and maintain insurance in accordance with the laws of the State. - ii.
 The School will participate in the Public School Insurance Authority. - iii.
-Waiver of Rights: The School and its insurers providing the required coverage shall waive all rights of recovery against the State and the Commission, or the Department, their agents, officials, assignees and employees. - iv.
-The School shall maintain insurance coverage as required by law and provide the types, limits, and deductibles in Attachment K. - 4.
-Charter Revocation: The Commission may at any time take action to revoke the Charter and Contract of the School. - i.
-Criteria: Pursuant to the Act, the Commission may revoke the Charter if the Commission determines that the School: - a.
-Committed a material violation of any of the conditions, standards or procedures set forth in the Contract, - b.
-Failed to meet or make substantial progress toward achievement of the department's standards of excellence or student performance standards identified in the Contract, - c.
-Failed to meet generally accepted standards of fiscal management, or - d.
-Violated any provision of law from which the School was not specifically exempted. - ii.
-Procedures and Timeline: The Commission shall utilize the following revocation process: - a.
+Waiver of Rights: The School and its insurers providing the required coverage shall waive all rights of recovery against the State and the Commission, or the Department, their agents, officials, assignees and employees. - The School shall maintain insurance coverage as required by law with the types, limits, and deductibles, as described in Attachment L. - Charter Revocation: The Commission may at any time take action to revoke the Charter and Contract of the School. - Criteria: Pursuant to the Act, the Commission may revoke the Charter if the Commission determines that the School: - Committed a material violation of any of the conditions, standards or procedures set forth in the Contract, - Failed to meet or make substantial progress toward achievement of the department's standards of excellence or student performance standards identified in the Contract, - c.
+Failed to meet generally accepted standards of fiscal management, or - Violated any provision of law from which the School was not specifically exempted. - Procedures and Timeline: The Commission shall utilize the following revocation process: - a.
 Notify the school at least 7 days prior to a regularly scheduled meeting that it will be on the agenda for consideration of whether to issue a Notice of Intent to Revoke the Charter. - b.
 Issue a written Notice of Intent to Revoke the Charter within 15 days of voting to issue such a notice.
-The Notice shall: - 1.
-State the legal basis for the potential revocation, and reasonably identify the evidence that the Commission has to support the existence of the legal basis; - Identify the date, location, and time at which a revocation hearing will be held; - Establish deadlines for the School and the Commission to present written materials and all evidence that will be used during the hearing; and - 4.
-Identify if the hearing will be conducted by the Commission or by an impartial hearing officer.
-If a hearing officer is to be used, the Notice shall establish the date on which the Commission will consider whether to accept, reject, or modify the hearing officer's findings of facts, conclusions of law, and recommendations.
+The Notice shall: